-Through grants, fundraising, and direct gifts this program aims:
+Through grants, fundraising, and direct gifts this program aims to:

 - Address quality of life issues

-- Assist in emergency crisis situations deemed reasonably by the Committee
+- Assist in emergency crisis situations deemed reasonable by the Committee

 - Ensure that the application and assistance process is both minimally invasive and confidential